sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 - **Mitigation**:

     - **Phased Implementation**: A phased rollout of the model will be employed to minimize disruptions, allowing adjustments to be made as the model is integrated into the hospital's existing infrastructure.
-    - **Comprehensive Training**: Detailed training programs will be provided to ensure that clinical staff understand the model, can interpret its predictions, and apply them in a meaningful way to patient care.
+    - **Comprehensive Training**: Detailed training programs will be provided to ensure that clinical staff understand the model, interpret its predictions, and apply them in a meaningful way to patient care.
     - **Long-Term Support**: Ongoing technical and operational support will be available post-implementation to address any challenges and ensure the model’s proper use.
 - **Non-Mitigable Risks**:
     Resistance to change from medical staff may persist despite extensive training, and certain technological limitations in hospital infrastructure could present challenges to full integration.